BSL Launch Recite Me assistive technology myaccountMyAccount login image

 • flexible thinking

-The level and ability of the combination of issues will vary greatly between individuals.
-No two people with autism have the same difficulties.
-This also includes differences between the way males with autism present and the way females present.
-For more information on these differences see the Autism Network Scotland website.
-Individuals with autism may also have difficulties understanding personal safety and other hazards in their environment.
+The personal combination of issues will vary greatly between individuals.
+No two autistic people have exactly the same difficulties.
+This also includes differences between the autistic male and female expression.
+For more information on these differences see the The Scottish Womens Autism Network (SWAN), National Autistic Society (Scotland), and Scottish Autism.

-For more information and a clear and concise guide, see Autism - a booklet for parents, carers and families of children and young people with autism.
+For more information and a clear and concise guide, see Autism - a booklet for parents, carers and families of children and young people with autism Scottish Intercollegiate Guidelines Network (SIGN).

 Siblings are also affected by autism and we have created a resource, in partnership with three students from Biggar High School.
 The resource is called Your Story, My Story, our Story and gives an account of the 'lived experience' of these siblings.
-Education Resources have also produced a guide to strategies to support Children and Young People with Extreme Demand Avoidance.
+Education Resources have also produced a guide to strategies to support Children and Young People with Extreme Demand Avoidance and a specific leaflet on the educational support needs of Autistic learners.

 Related content